-My focus in recent years: writing a different kind of literature, with a reformation of humanism and instrumental education among its goals.
+My focus in recent years: writing a different kind of literature, with a reformation of humanism, and providing instrumental education among its goals.

 This is an ambitious project called The Constellation of Man (former working title: Prometheus Redux), currently a large collection of work in progress.